Yoga and Depression

 According to the Office of National Stats, as of April 2017 1 in 4 people suffer with depression, that statistic is worrying.
 Just knowing that on your day to day travels people around you are not feeling happy inside, and in many cases, can be suffering in silence without any form of therapy or help.

-From my relationship with depression, I know it can stem from many different problems and issues you are facing in your life.
+From my relationship with yoga and depression, I know it can stem from many different problems and issues you are facing in your life.
 This article isn’t about analysing those, or going into too much depth about how depression can arise, but it is more about how Yoga can be a form of combat.

 When Yoga was first mentioned in the old sacred texts, the Rig Veda almost 5000 years ago, who would have thought it would of travelled the world in such blessing.
 In the Western world, Yoga studios are everywhere, and we hear of so many success stories and happy people that obtain and learn a true source of good feeling from the practice.
 This fantastic feeling is the reason why so many people have truly benefited from the practice when going through forms of depression.